Arsenal21/wp-express-checkout/wp-express-checkout/readme.txt

 None

 == Changelog ==

+= WIP =
+* Added the new video tutorial link to the readme file.

 = 2.4.0 =
 * Added a dedicated settings tab for PayPal, consolidating all PayPal-related settings in one place for easier management.